Sybil Cholmondeley, Marchioness of Cholmondeley: Family and life

-Sassoon was largely responsible for restoring her husband's family estate, Houghton Hall, to its former glory.
+Lady Cholmondeley was largely responsible for restoring her husband's family estate, Houghton Hall, to its former glory.
 She was a generous patron of the arts and had an extensive art collection by the time of her death.

 The Sybil Sassoon Gardens at Houghton were opened to the public in 1996.
 Lady Sybil's grandson, the current marquess, developed the gardens in honour of his grandmother.
 In 2008, the garden was named Historic Houses Association and Christie's Garden of the Year.
 In "the pool garden", the entwined initials "SS" are represented in the outlines of the clipped box-hedge which surrounds plantings of lavender and rosemary.
-Sassoon died in Cheshire.
 She is buried in the Church of St Martin on the Houghton Hall estate.
 Through her son George Hugh Cholmondeley, Sybil is the great-grandmother of actor Jack Huston.

 She was Chief Staff Officer to Director WRNS from 12 November 1939 until 1946.
 On 9 February 1945 she was appointed as Superintendent of the Women's Royal Naval Service (WRNS) and the following year was made CBE.